 Conclusions can likewise be drawn by looking at how a particular company’s DIO changes over time.
 For example, a reduction in DIO may indicate that the company is selling inventory more rapidly in the past, whereas a higher DIO indicates that the process has slowed down.

 How to improve days inventory outstanding

 As a rule of thumb, a lower DIO is seen as more favorable than a higher DIO.
 DIO can be reduced by speeding up the conversion of inventory into sales, or by reducing the value of inventory held.
 As such, some strategies that businesses can adopt in order to reduce their DIO include the following:

 - Increasing the accuracy of planning and forecasting to address any mismatch between predicted and actual sales.
-The more accurately you can forecast sales, the less need there will be to keep a higher than necessary level of inventory
+The more accurately you can forecast demand, the less need there will be to keep a higher than necessary level of inventory

 - Increasing demand by deploying more effective marketing strategies

 - Speeding up the sales process – the faster a sale can be made; the sooner inventory will be converted into cash